rixx/books.rixx.de/data/reviews/k-j-charles/the-magpie-lord/index.md

 that led to their deaths.
 Luckily, he finds a strange but attractive young wizard blah blah blah, you see where this ends.
 Very atmospheric, and a bit too well-written to deserve to be labeled as "enjoyable trash".

-What's up with the 1800s queer romances?
-The [Montague Siblings])(https://books.rixx.de/reviews/2019/the-gentlemans-guide-to-vice-and-virtue) goes down a very similar road, not that I'm complaining.
 There's a second part, and I'm pretty sure I'm going to read it.

 Found [via the Oddly Specific Fantasy Recommendation Requests](https://www.reddit.com/r/Fantasy/comments/hazt57/oddly_specific_fantasy_recommendation_requests/fv6zou9/)